-- Summarise the proposed joint programme management and coordination mechanism. - How will the joint programme ensure national ownership, and coordination among PUNOs and other stakeholders and implementing partners? - Is there an existing country-level Migration Network, or similar migration coordination mechanism?
-If yes, what will be the role of the existing mechanism in the coordination of the joint programme?
+- Summarise the proposed Joint Programme management and coordination mechanism.
+Please ensure to align with whole-of-government and whole-of-society GCM guiding principles. - How will the Joint Programme ensure national ownership, and coordination among PUNOs and other stakeholders and implementing partners? - Is there an existing country-level Migration Network, relevant UNSDCF Results Group, or similar coordination mechanism?
+If yes, what will be the role of the existing mechanism in the coordination of the Joint Programme?